-A study by Vitasalo and Kvit (1983) found 2 major mechanical components of the heel strike running style that contributes to front of shin pain: a low angular displacement of the Achilles tendon before touchdown and a longer duration of pronation during stance.
+In fact, a study by Vitasalo and Kvit in the American Journal of Sports Medicine provides snapshots from what a large growing body of evidence is telling in that there are 2 major mechanical components of the heel strike running that are responsible for shin splints: a low angular displacement of the Achilles tendon before touchdown (i.e. a longer over-reach of the foot at landing, also known as an over-stride) and a longer duration of pronation (foot grapples too much with the ground) during stance.

-The researchers found that healthy endurance runners had a longer angular displacement value of the Achilles tendon prior to ground contact, suggesting that the torso (center of mass) had shifted posterior to a more anterior position over the foot before the touchdown phase.
-This also means that the foot landed closer to the hips which helps minimize the brake force.
+The researchers found that healthy endurance runners had a longer angular displacement value of the Achilles tendon prior to ground contact, which means stride was shorter, which also enabled the torso, which is the center of mass, to shift more anterior to the foot before the touchdown phase.
+What this is means is the foot landed closer to the hips, which also helps minimize the brake force.

 References: